Morse Fellows

 Biography

-Michael Brenes is Interim Director of the Brady-Johnson Program in Grand Strategy and Lecturer in History.
+Michael Brenes is Co-Director of the Brady-Johnson Program in Grand Strategy and Lecturer in History.
 His research interests include 20th-century United States foreign policy, political history, and political economy.
 He is the author of For Might and Right: Cold War Defense Spending and the Remaking of American Democracy (University of Massachusetts Press, 2020).

 In addition to his academic articles and book chapters, his work has been published in The New York Times, The New Republic, Foreign Affairs, Foreign Policy, Politico, Dissent, The Baffler, Boston Review, The Nation, and The Chronicle of Higher Education.